A time-lapse video of phase 1 of our project to repair and re-hang the church bells.

-We hope to preserve some of the oldest artefacts in St Edith’s church for future generations to appreciate.
+We have preserved some of the oldest artefacts in St Edith’s church for future generations to appreciate.

 Removing the three bells from the bell frame.